What is IIoT?

 What is the industrial internet of things (IIoT)?

 IIoT stands for Industrial Internet of Things.
-It’s the billions of industrial devices—think factory machinery, bulldozer engines, tanks at water treatment facilities—that use sensors to monitor and optimize their processes.
+IIoT is a network of devices, sensors, applications, and other equipment that interact with one another to collect, track, and analyze data from physical operations.
+IIoT consists of billions of industrial devices—think factory machinery, bulldozer engines, tanks at water treatment facilities—that use sensors to monitor and optimize their processes.
 All of the sensors are connected to a network—often via the internet and internal company networks and this connection allows the network to share data and status.
 IIoT is also referred to as the industrial internet or Industry 4.0.

 So why do these industrial machines and equipment need to be connected to the internet?
 It’s because computers are better and faster than humans at capturing and analyzing real-time data.
 This makes it easier to distill important information that organizations can use to make better and more informed decisions.